Hiviexd/tournament-tracker/README.md

 The one-stop shop for all official osu! tournament correspondence and information.

 > [!WARNING]
-> This project is currently in an extremely WIP stage (only the backend is (barely) functional)
+> This project is currently in active development and is not yet ready for production use.

 ## Development